pipaLU/TutorialMLPython/README.md

 # TutorialMLPython

-This is an introductory tutorial of using Python data analysis and machine learning libraries, including Pandas and Scikit-learn for a Kaggle competition problem: Titanic.
+This is a practical introduction to two Python data analysis and machine learning libraries, Pandas and Scikit-learn, through a Kaggle competition problem.
-The tutorial was modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
-The original tutorial can be found here: https://github.com/savarin/pyconuk-introtutorial
+The tutorial is a modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
+The original version can be found here: https://github.com/savarin/pyconuk-introtutorial

-In this modified tutorial, more emphasis has been given to:
-- comparison of classifier performance (accuracy and area under the ROC curves) using cross-validation,
+Compared to the orginal Pycon introductory tutorial, more sophiticated analyses have been added for:
+- data exploration and visualisation
-- how to perform data preprocessing and feature selection, and
+- data preprocessing including and feature selection
-- how to tune the hyper-parameters of those classifiers through the use of pipelines.
+- cross-validation and hyper-parameters tuning for various model types through the use of pipelines
+- model comparison with statistical significance tests: on accuracy and area under the ROC curves estimated from cross-validation

 ## Installation Notes
 This tutorial requires *pandas*, *scikit-learn*, and best run  with the IPython Notebook.
 If you're not sure how to install these packages, we recommend the free [Anaconda distribution](http://continuum.io/downloads).